 An ordinance added by the Merovingian King Chilperic c.
 575 expanded on this allowing daughters to inherit in the absence of sons: “if a man had neighbors but after his death sons and daughters remained, as long as there were sons they should have the land just as the Salic Law provides.
 And if the sons are already dead then a daughter may receive the land just as the sons would have done had they lived”.
 The monarch is never mentioned in these passages.
 Salic Law was modified under Charlemagne and was in evidence until the ninth century.
 It then slowly disappeared and became incorporated into common laws on a local level.
 By the fourteenth century, Salic law was forgotten and not in effect.

-During the succession crisis of 1328, the jurists relied on this concept that women could only inherit personal property to keep the crown from passing to a woman or through her to her children.
+There is absolutely no reliable evidence that Salic Law was invoked or mentioned in the least during the complicated debates regarding the French royal succession after the deaths of the last three Capetian kings between 1316 and 1328.
+Many other arguments were used but not Salic Law.
+During the succession crisis of 1328, the jurists relied on the concept that women could only inherit personal property to keep the crown from passing to a woman or through her to her children.
 It was unthinkable to nominate any of the daughters of the previous kings.
 By doing so, there would be a recognition of the right of women to the throne in addition to the possibility of endless squabbles regarding the law.
 It was used as propaganda to defend the rights of the Valois against the claims of Edward III of England.

 Wellman mentions the French humanist Jean de Montreuil.
 In 1413, he wrote a dissertation entitled “Treaty Against the English”.
 This clause clarified that men inherited land and women could only inherit personal property and thus couldn’t inherit the crown.
 After this, it became a fundamental principle of French law.